-Under HB 4173, a qualified organization could be issued up to four millionaire party licenses in a calendar year (but no more than one license per day), with each of those licenses issued for up to four consecutive days.
-A license would be valid for only one location, which would have to be stated on the license.
-Further, the license would have to state that, for each day on which a millionaire party is to be conducted, gaming may only be conducted by the licensee between the hours of 8 a.m. on that day and 2 a.m. on the following day.
-A millionaire party license would not be assignable or transferable.
+Under the bill, a qualified organization may be issued up to four millionaire party licenses in a calendar year (but no more than one license per day), with each of those licenses issued for up to four consecutive days.
+A license is valid for only one location, which must be stated on the license.
+Further, the license must state that, for each day on which a millionaire party is to be conducted, gaming may only be conducted by the licensee between the hours of 8 a.m. on that day and 2 a.m. on the following day.
+A millionaire party license is not assignable or transferable.